Showing posts with label DnD. Show all posts

 Last night was the most incredible night of my life!
 It started some weeks ago when the invitations of Aalborr arrived at our house.
 In bright colored envelopes they stood out from the letters, receipts and other papery stuff that comes in daily into my fathers office.
 Mine was green, obviously different from my parents' yellow ones, so my father tried being funny stating that this probably meant that I was invited for the childrens party.
 Ha ha!
 Little could he know..

 Together with my parents I arrived at the Drunken Badger Inn yesterday evening.
 Had to wear my best frock and my mother instructed the maids to polish and paint me up earlier that day, so that I could make an impression on the sons of the rich Gnome families.
-Took most the afternoon, but did I look good though!
+Took most the afternoon, but I did look good though!
 During this torture session I managed to smuggle my secret booklet into one of the many pleats and even a small dagger, which could come in handy if one of those Gnomish heirs would become too amicable like last time.The higher the prestige, the further the fingers tend to wander...

 Hardly had we greeted each other, when a loud noise and yelling announced that host Aalborr was starting his opening speech.
 The Drunken Badger crowd started yelling and laughing about stuff I could not fully get, just confusing parts about racing and mushrooms not being a party.
 Hardly seeing anything of the main stage blocked sight by all those towering humans did not help either.
 And then even less was there to be seen as the lights went out and the floor under us felt away!!